KwameGilbert/Intern-Record-System/README.md

 ## Contact

-For any questions or support, please reach out to
+For any questions or support, please reach out to [Kwame GIilbert](kwamegilbert1114@gmail.com)
-Email: kwamegilbert1114@gmail.com.